rnsdomains/rns-subdomain-tool/docs/ContractsSetup.md

 In `api/config.json` you have to set up:

 - `"domainOwnerAccount" : {}` -> information about the account whitelisted for SubdomainRegistrar.
-It must be the account which resolves `domainOwnerAccount.domain` and it must have RBTCs to register subdomains.
+It must be the `domainOwnerAccount.domain`'s owner and it must have RBTCs to register subdomains.
 - `"contracts.rnsAddress": ""`-> RNS contract address ([see here RNS address](https://docs.rns.rsk.co/Architecture/Registry/)).
 - `"contracts.registrarAddress": ""`-> SubdomainRegistrar contract address which will be called by this tool to register subdomains.
 - `"contracts.whitelistAddress": ""`-> Whitelist contract address used by SubdomainRegistrar.